steve-bate/activitypub-testsuite/docs/architecture.md

 In this this, the remote actor creates an activity (`remote_actor.setup_activity`) and posts it to the `local_actor.inbox` endpoint using the specified media type.
 Note that a minimal amount of information is specified to the activity and the associated object.
 The necessary details are provided by the actor object either through defaults or actor-specific information.

 The test uses the `local_actor` client (authenticated) to retrieve the inbox URIs and ensure the newly posted activity is in set of URIS.

+The `test_inbox_post` function arguments are *test fixtures*.
+The `pytest` framework will create these automatically (dependency injection).
+In some cases, there are significant side effects to depending on a fixture.
+For example, the `remote_actor` dependency may cause a simulated remote server to be created and the `local_actor` might communicate with the server under test to get information (like profile data) it needs to interact with the local server.

 ```python